labyrinthinesecurity/magma/README.md

 Inbound axioms and propositions flushed
 ```

-Add a sample security rule allowing access.
-The force mode will require a confirmation, it should only be used for testing
+Add a sample security rule allowing access, using the **force:allow** command.
+This mode requires an interactive confirmation, it should only be used for testing:
 ```
 ./magma --force:allow '{'protocol': 'TCP', 'sourceAddressPrefix': '*', 'destinationAddressPrefix': '10.20.0.0/15', 'destinationPort': '443'}' --direction Inbound
 WARNING! force:allow might break the Magma Quotient and should ONLY be used for testing!
 Proceed?
 (Y/n)